sharikgorilla176/image_stack_combinations/README.md

 ## how to use:

-Required folder structure for use:
+The use of this program requires a particlar folder structure shown below

+Example:
 <pre>
 📁 project directory
  ├─📁 layer_0